Proxy vs VPN: Which Is Right for You?

 Can I use proxy and VPN together?

-Last but not least, if you’re also chewing over whether it’s possible (and more effective) to use proxy and VPN together, technically yes, you can use both at once.
+If you’re also chewing over whether it’s possible (and more effective) to use proxy and VPN together, technically yes, you can use both at once.
 But the thing is… it’s not necessary.
-Basically, a proxy is redundant if you’re using a VPN since the latter already comprises proxy’s features.
-So, don’t waste your energy (perhaps, money as well) trying to pursue both options.
+A proxy is redundant if you’re using a VPN since a VPN already does what proxy does.

 When deciding between a proxy and a VPN, consider your specific needs.
 Here’s a breakdown to help you make an informed choice:

 - Profound security.
 VPNs offer strong encryption to protect your online activity from third parties.